-In a regular, non-COVID semester, movement assessments will be given in every class.
+Each semester, movement assessments will be given in every class.
 However, each faculty will choose how and when to assess their students on the technical and artistic criteria of their discipline (as stated in the handbook).

 UGA FINAL EXAM POLICY